apache/tooling-trusted-release/scripts/README.md

 ## lint/jinja\_route\_checker.py

 Validates that Jinja templates only reference routes that exist.
-Scans all templates in `atr/templates/` for `as_url(routes.<name>)` calls and reports any references to routes not found in `state/routes.json`.
+Scans all templates in `atr/templates/` for `as_url(get.<name>)` and `as_url(post.<name>)` calls and reports any references to routes not found in `state/routes.json`.
+The routes file is automatically generated when the application starts by collecting routes from each blueprint's decorators.

 ## release\_path\_parse.py